VRHIKKY/VketCloudSDK_Documents/docs/HEOComponents/HEOWorldSetting.en.md

         In this SDK version, gamepads are unable to be used regardless of `Use GamePad` settings.<br>
         For using gamepads, please consider using other SDK versions.

+!!! note caution
+        In SDK version 5.4, playing emotes in local build is disabled while disabling the `Multi Play Mode In Local Build` (i.e. entering in single play mode) due to defect.<br>
+        On testing emotes in local build, please enable the `Multi Play Mode In Local Build`.

 ---

 ## Camera